TreyCustodio/Majestus/README.md

 #  Majestus (WIP Demo)
-Majestus plunges the player into a dark fantasy story.<br> Explore the ancient ruins of Majestus as a story unfolds before you!<br>
+Explore the ancient ruins as a dark fantasy story unfolds before you.<br>
 Fight enemies, collect money, and upgrade yourself as you plunder the dangerous chambers.<br>

 This is a huge, independent passion project.
 The game isn't currently in the most playable state.<br>